 Any fresh tomato sauce is only as good as the tomato used.
 The tomatoes should be fresh, good tasting, sweet, fleshy and fully ripe.
-A versatile sauce which is both an ingredient and a dish.
+It is a versatile sauce which is both an ingredient and a dish.

 This recipe is a basic fresh tomato sauce, what Italians will call Marinara sauce.
 It is easy, simple and unpretentious.
 Marinara sauce is a base for many other dishes, just like the Nigerian tomato stew base.
 So make an exquisite pot of fresh tomato sauce and your other dishes that are based on it will be delectable.
 It can also be used as it is for a simple and quick pasta sauce because it is that delicious.

 This is the sauce base for spaghetti and meatballs, Homemade pizza, etc. The name changes depending on what you add to it, example if you add minced meat, it becomes bolognese.
 You can transform it in so many ways by adding any or some of the following, meat, fish, mushrooms, spices, herbs, egg, cheese, vegetables etc.

 Usually, the skin of the tomato is peeled for this sauce.
 It is done for the looks, taste, smoothness and mellowness of the sauce.
 It is believed that the skin imparts a bitter taste to the sauce.
 Anyway, to cut down acidity which causes bitterness in fresh tomato sauce, you can add sugar, carrot or baking soda.
 I don’t like using baking soda for this sauce because it can easily be overdone, which will ruin the flavours.
 Baking soda also has the tendency to neutralise the natural flavours of the tomatoes giving it a bland taste.
 Carrots, on the other hand, add a natural sweetness to the sauce.